sciseim/FusionMaParse/README.md

 - the fusion transcript C1orf86->LOC100128003 count is *6* and has reached the accepted threshold and is considered overrepresented in the group
 - the fusion transcript C1orf86->LOC100128003 count is *7* and has reached the accepted threshold and is considered overrepresented in the group
+-

+4. Time to validate the chimera candidates and/or write a proper script.